Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Cardiff and are not the council.
 About us

-• Soft plastics curbside collection: Introduced from summer 2026, this initiative prepares Cardiff for a national requirement to collect flexible plastics by April 2027.
-Trials have shown high satisfaction and participation, and this is expected to contribute a further 0.4 to 0.7 percentage points to the 70% target.
+• Soft Plastics Kerbside Collection: This new service, planned for summer 2026, will help Cardiff meet the statutory requirement to collect flexible plastics by April 2027.
+Trials have shown high resident satisfaction, and it is expected to contribute an additional 0.4-0.7 percentage points to the recycling target.
+This will also be funded by EPR payments.

 Green Crematorium Proposal